-As soon as various Unix systems in a network seek access to common resources, it must be ensured that the user and group IDs are harmonized across all systems.
+As soon as various Unix systems in a network seek access to common resources, it must be ensured that the user and group IDs are harmonized YaST2 in Graphics Mode across all systems.
 The network becomes transparent and the user always encounters the same environment no matter which system is used.

-NIS - Network Information Service on page 231 describes how NIS can be configured as a client and as a server.
+NIS - Network Information Service on page 266 describes how NIS can be configured as a client and as a server.